Serenity 6.4.3 Release Notes (2023-01-07)

 ) to discover types.

-Some of the registries did not function correctly if the initialization method was not executed, or if they were unable to find types that were registered or loaded after the initialization method ran (e.g. dynamically loaded scripts or dynamic imports).
-This caused issues from time to time, particularly after switching to ES modules.
+Some of the registries did not function correctly if the initialization method was not executed or if they were unable to find types registered or loaded after the initialization method ran (e.g., dynamically loaded scripts or dynamic imports).
+This occasionally caused issues, especially after switching to ES modules.

 All of the type registries have been rewritten to use a unified discovery mechanism and can locate types that are dynamically loaded after initialization or even if the initialization method has not yet been executed, as long as the types have decorators like registerClass